forestryio/forestry.io/hugo/content/blog/full-text-searching-with-postgres.md

 ## A Note on Rails

-Our main application is built with Ruby on Rails so it is also worth noting that Rails does not support exporting triggers and stored procedures too `schema.rb`.
+Our main application is built with Ruby on Rails so it is also worth noting that Rails does not support exporting triggers and stored procedures to `schema.rb`.
 We were already using `structure.sql` anyway so it wasn’t an issue for us.
 But if you need to switch you can do so in `application.rb` like this.

 ```ruby
 config.active_record.schema_format = :sql